tarwn/lessthandot-hugo/blogs/content/posts/2009-02-27-sql-friday-the-best-sql-server-links-of-13.md

 **[Run-time Execution Plan Options][2]**

-Joe Chang made a post and hes sks “What are the top core SQL Server engine performance issues today, after all the improvements that have gone into 2005 and 2008?
-(I am excluding matters beyond the power of Microsoft, like eliminating bad developers.)”
+Joe Chang made a post and hes sks "What are the top core SQL Server engine performance issues today, after all the improvements that have gone into 2005 and 2008?
+(I am excluding matters beyond the power of Microsoft, like eliminating bad developers.)"

 **[Enabling Data Compression By Default in a SQL Server 2008 Database][3]**